zackgoodson/Scripts/README.md

   **What it is:** <br>
       This script is more complex and robust version of Script 1.
 It not only disables anonymous login, but sets a dozen more parameters in the vsftpd.conf file to secure holes that come with running an improperly configured vsftpd server.
 It also does a few other things in addition that are definitely more robust than Script 1; let's break its functionalities down step by step. <br>
-> First, it checks to make sure the script is run as root, this is because if not, often changes to the vsftpd.conf file will not work. <br>
+      <br> First, it checks to make sure the script is run as root, this is because if not, often changes to the vsftpd.conf file will not work. <br>
-> Second, It prompts the user if they wish to disable the vsftpd service entirely or run it securely.
+<br> Second, It prompts the user if they wish to disable the vsftpd service entirely or run it securely.
 The user enters 1 or 2 respectively.
 Upon entering 1, the command is run to stop the service and then the command to disable the process to run it and the program is complete.
 Entering option 2 brings a lot more functionality. <br>
-> Third, (the following steps are only when option 2 is selected) the scripts creates a backup vsftpd.conf file (if it is not already backed up) in case something goes wrong and the user wishes to undo the changes, preventing the loss of the original configuration.
+<br> Third, (the following steps are only when option 2 is selected) the scripts creates a backup vsftpd.conf file (if it is not already backed up) in case something goes wrong and the user wishes to undo the changes, preventing the loss of the original configuration.
 The backup is saved at this location: /etc/vsftpd.conf.bak <br>
-> Fourth, it goes into the vsftpd.conf file and uses a function (add_or_update_line) to change the values for several important configuration values if they are already included in the file, or if not, they are added in.
+<br> Fourth, it goes into the vsftpd.conf file and uses a function (add_or_update_line) to change the values for several important configuration values if they are already included in the file, or if not, they are added in.
 There are 15 changes; these with their impact/purpose are listed below:

 1. ssl_enable=YES
 -Enables SSL/TLS encryption for all FTP connections.
 Without this, all traffic (including credentials) is sent in plaintext.